Last Updated: 27.08.2017

 In summary, training closer to muscular failure might be more effective than training further from muscular failure for hypertrophy on the basis that a greater neural signal occurs and consequently more motor units are recruited with closer proximity to muscular failure.

-And while on the subject of muscle growth, training volume is a huge factor and taking each set to failure directly hinders your ability to build up a good amount of volume.
+And while on the subject of muscle growth, training volume is a huge factor.
+Taking each set to failure hinders your ability to build up a good amount of volume.

 The main stimulus for hypertrophy is thought to be the application of mechanical loading.
 Greater stimulus is thought to arise from more prolonged periods in which the muscle is subjected to this mechanical load.
 Hence, a greater volume of training might be assumed to be more effective than a smaller volume of training, as it involves a longer duration of time during which the muscle is exposed to the stimulus.

-You see, not only will you be fatiguing your central nervous system more with the compulsive training to failure but you’d also have less total training volume each workout.
+You see, you will be fatiguing your central nervous system more with the compulsive training to failure.
+Also, the risk of injury would be much higher.

 2)Not sleeping or eating enough.